 - Is the agent installed on a machine that has internet access?

 - Are the files to be transferred to the data lake large (more than 500 MB) or small (less than 500 MB)?

 Connector Decision Table

-- If the agent has internet access, and files are small, use the Cloud Data Connector (CDC) connector.
+- If the agent has internet access, and files are small, use the "No Connector" option.

 - If the agent does not have internet access, and the files are small, use the Generic Data Connector (GDC), which should be on the Data Hub.